Demand for Agricultural Information among

 Source: Survey data

-On average, 35 to 41 per cent of farming households in India receive agricultural information (NSSO 2014a).
-Women’s lower rate of access, in comparison, is because women cultivators are, inter alia, worse off than men with respect to literacy and mobility, the free time they have, and the restrictions that are placed on their interactions with men (Johnston et al. 2015; Swaminathan et al. 2012; Babu et al. 2012; Kaur 2010).
+Nationally, on average, 35 to 41 per cent of farming households in India receive agricultural information (NSSO 2014a).
+Women’s lower rate of access, in comparison, is because women farmers are, inter alia, worse off than men with respect to literacy and mobility, the free time they have, and the restrictions that are placed on their interactions with men (Johnston et al. 2015; Swaminathan et al. 2012; Babu et al. 2012; Kaur 2010).

-Another important problem, discussed later in this paper, is the lack of intra-household dissemination of agriculture-related information.
+Another important issue, discussed later in this paper, is the lack of intra-household dissemination of agricultural information.

 |Number of respondents|